401 Tactical Fighter Squadron: Fighter Command 1940

-The squadron was posted to Middle Wallop in June 1940, before in July moving to Croydon.
+The squadron was posted to RAF Middle Wallop in June 1940, before in July moving to RAF Croydon.

 The squadron's début was inauspicious when two Bristol Blenheims of RAF Coastal Command were accidentally shot down on 24 August, and three crewmen killed.

-On its second patrol on 26 August 1940 it met with 25–30 Dorniers and was credited with three destroyed and three damaged in the fight.
-However, three of the squadron's aircraft were shot down and one pilot (F/O R. L. Edwards) was killed.
+On its second patrol on 26 August 1940 it met with 25–30 Dornier Do 215s and was credited with three destroyed and three damaged in the fight.
+However, three of the squadron's aircraft were shot down and one pilot (Flying Officer R. L. Edwards) was killed.
 The squadron experienced a fairly high aircraft loss rate during the end of August and into September as the squadron battled against the German formations over south London.

 On 21 September the squadron participated in the first attempt at a wing formation operation by the Northholt-based squadrons, with No. 229 Squadron RAF and No. 303 (Polish), although no enemy aircraft were encountered.
 By 27 September, although downing seven bombers, only six aircraft were operational by the end of the day.

 On 11 October the depleted squadron was moved to RAF Prestwick in Scotland and its operational activity was coastal patrol work over the Clyde approaches.

 During the 53 days it participated in the battle the squadron claimed 30 enemy aircraft destroyed, probably destroyed eight, and damaged 35.
-It flew 1,694 sorties (1,569 operational hours and 1,201 non-operational), lost three pilots killed, thirteen wounded, 17 aircraft FB/Cat.3 and 10 Cat.
-2. The most successful pilots were F/L Gordon McGregor (five kills), S/L E. A. McNab (four and one shared), F/O B. D. 'Dal' Russel (four and one shared), F/O J.W.
-Kerwin (three) and F/O A.D.
+It flew 1,694 sorties (1,569 operational hours and 1,201 non-operational), lost three pilots killed, thirteen wounded, 17 aircraft FB/Cat.
+3 and 10 Cat.
+2. The most successful pilots were Flight Lieutenant Gordon McGregor (five kills), Squadron Leader E. A. McNab (four and one shared), Flying Officer B. D. 'Dal' Russel (four and one shared), Flying Officer J.W.
+Kerwin (three) and Flying Officer A.D.
 Nesbit (three).

 Three Distinguished Flying Crosses were awarded.

 The squadron was withdrawn to Scotland during October 1940.

-On 2 November McGregor took over as CO from McNab.
+On 2 November McGregor took over as commanding officer from McNab.